 77% of Teachers Improve Their Mental Health with Starling Minds

 Our platform confidentially tracks the progress members make in Starling Minds.
 Our online learning program takes teachers through a series of modules using interactive video, questionnaires and an anonymous community forum where they can engage with other teachers to understand that they are not alone.
 Educators take a mental fitness test before beginning the curriculum to track their improvement over time.
-Equipped with quarterly data reports, organizations who offer the Starling Mind program can see how educator mental health is improving, or in some cases declining during stressful periods.
+Equipped with quarterly data reports, organizations that offer the Starling Mind program can see how educator mental health is improving, or in some cases declining during stressful periods.
 Of the 420,000 educators who have access to Starling Minds, 77% will move up the mental health continuum.